aidanastridge/Publisher/README.md

 # Publisher!

 > [!NOTE]
->  Photo is being changed!
+>  Photo is being updated!
 >  This theme is maintained by a single voluntary developer (me).
 If you like this theme, don't forget to star this repository!

 ## Table of Contents